rubocop/rubocop-rspec/manual/cops_rspec.md

 be specified that should not as usual be transformed from CamelCase to snake_case (e.g. 'RuboCop' => 'rubocop' ).

+With the configuration option `SpecFileExtensions` alternate extensions for spec files may be specified as a list of strings.
+The default is the formerly-hardcoded `[ '_spec.rb' ]`, but any string can be used as an extension.

 ### Examples

 ```ruby